 -personal equipment ( jacket, sleeping bag)

 -Personal members insurance (we suggested, you should do insurance your country)

 -Rescue operation or emergency evacuation

--Soft / hard drinks as like mineral water, cold drink, alcohol etc.
+-Soft / hard drinks as like mineral water, cold drink, alcohol boiled water and showers etc.

 -Tips for staffs